2020 China in the Classroom Seminar

-Come join us for the 2017 China in the Classroom Seminar for Nebraskan middle and high school teachers on April 22, 2017 at the Courtyard Marriott Hotel in Lincoln, Nebraska.
-The seminar is free to all Nebraskan teachers and the Confucius Institute will sponsor accomodations.
+Come join us for the 2020 China in the Classroom Seminar for Nebraskan middle and high school teachers in history, social studies, world language, world literature, and other humanities fields.
+This year's seminar will be held online as a zoom webinar May 5-8.
+Each day there will be a session at 3:30 PM on a China-related topic or theme.
+The seminar is free to all Nebraskan teachers.
 The purpose of this seminar is to help Nebraskan school teachers to incorporate knowledge and lessons about China into the classroom curriculum.
 China is an important part of world culture, history, and society, representing 1/4 of all human beings who have ever lived.
 We all know that discussing this major part of humanity is important for the future of students to better understand the world but may lack the resources or background to address it.

 TheChina in the Classroom Seminar brings together scholars with expertise in China and Nebraskan educators in a collaborative seminar to expand and polish lessons on China, develop curriculum concepts, and provide teachers an opportunity to ask experts in the field.
 The seminar is primarily intended for teachers in Social Studies, History, Literature, and World Language programs, but all teachers regardless subject matter are welcomed to join.
 There will be 4 sessions led by scholars and staff at the University of Nebraska over the course of four days.